 Plagiarism - Plagiarism is not acceptable and may result in the imposition of severe penalties.
 Plagiarism is the use of another person's work, or idea, as if it is his or her own - if you have any doubts at all on what constitutes plagiarism, please consult your Course coordinator or lecturer.
 Plagiarism will be penalized severely.

-Do not copy the work of other students.
 Do not share your work with other students (except where required for a group activity or assessment)

 Course schedule(subject to change) (Mention quiz, assignment submission, breaksetcas well in the table under the Teaching Learning Activity Column)